Den of Thieves (novel): Plot

 At this point the theatre has closed.
 Cat notices she isn't on the list of people who will continue to work for the theatre when it is reopened, meaning she is no longer legally able to stay with the theatre group.
 Due to this she is left in the streets and in desperation to sell her manuscripts and make some money she falls prey to a book selling fraud called Mr Tweadle.
 In his home she is treated like a slave while he puts her stories in a magazine and gives the reputation of a reckless young moll.
 Later she is rescued by Frank and Mr Sheridan.

 To find out the effects the French Revolution had on its people, Mr Sheridan decides to send her to Paris to work as a spy, as he thinks she's perfect for the job.
 So Cat travels to Paris under the pretense of a girl learning ballet, and hates it.
 She gets sea-sick and is bullied by her fellow ballerinas who do their best to make her experience with them a misery.

 She and Frank are soon tangled up in a revolt, and sentenced to be hung but are rescued by a strange French boy.
 It isn't long before they find themselves kneeling before Jean-Francois (J-F) Thiland, the king of the Parisian thieves.
 They manage to escape, with J-F having befriended them and promised to protect them.

 The two survive many more struggles - the Avon family being arrested, Cat being kidnapped by J-F's lifelong enemy and several little problems in between.
 But Frank and his family have their dignity restored, thanks to the duchess' fantastic opera singing.

 And with the help of a drunken sea captain, Monsieur Bonaventure, sails set for England and all ends well.

+Reception

+Kirkus Reviews claimed that reading Den of Thieves "requires some stamina, featuring as it does even more activity, even more spirited friends and villainous-if-complex enemies and even more exotic terrain".
+Further, compared to earlier books in the series, they found that "the joys of performance and the shifting fortunes of political rebellion are laid out as lessons with a heavier hand than before, although Cat's confusion about her attraction to the many young men in her life rings achingly true".

+Booklist's Stephanie Zvirin referred to the novel's protagonist as a "fiery-tempered redhead, always in trouble, who charms commoners and gentry alike".